ethanmoffat/EndlessClient/README.md

  - Bank vault (aka Private Locker)
  - All pre-game menus, logging in, creating/deleting characters, creating account, etc.
  - Data file (EDF) loading
+ - Character Emotes
+ - All settings from original client loaded

 <a name="ToDo" />What's Left to do?
 ------------------